Flag

 Compliance with FATF Recommendations

-The last Mutual Evaluation Evaluation relating to the implementation of anti-money laundering and counter-terrorist financing standards in Estonia was undertaken in 2022.
-According to that Evaluation, Estonia was deemed Compliant for 7 and Largely Compliant for 18 of the FATF 40 Recommendations.
-It was deemed Highly Effective for 0 and Substantially Effective for 3 of the 11 areas of Effectiveness of its AML/CFT Regime.
+The last follow-up Mutual Evaluation Evaluation relating to the implementation of anti-money laundering and counter-terrorist financing standards in Estonia was undertaken in 2024.
+According to that Evaluation, Estonia was deemed Compliant for 7 and Largely Compliant for 19 of the FATF 40 Recommendations.
+It remains Highly Effective for 0 and Substantially Effective for 3 of the 11 areas of Effectiveness of its AML/CFT Regime.

 Sanctions